 NMCAA, the Northern Michigan Community Action Agency, is not a mortgage lender, a realtor, or the developer.
 They are the agency that provides housing counseling services to help guide you through shared equity homeownership.

 At the time of resale, the land subsidy stays with the home, and all payments towards the PRINCIPAL of the home return to the seller.
 In the instance that the home has appreciated during your ownership, the additional accrued equity is shared with the FACLT.
 You earn less equity than a traditional market-rate sale, but you spend less money month-to-month while living in the home.
-The next home buyer will also be income restricted to 120% of the area median income at the time of sale, and must be qualified by NMCAA.
+The next home buyer will also be income restricted from 60% to 120% of the area median income at the time of sale, and must be qualified by NMCAA.